National Cultural Affairs Foundations Accounting Standards and Financial Reporting Standards

 Article 4

-Article 4 Cultural foundations shall establish an accounting system in accordance with Article 24, Paragraph 1 of the Act and submit it to the Ministry for record.
+A cultural foundation shall establish an accounting system in accordance with Paragraph 1, Article 24 of this Act and submit it to the Ministry of Culture for record.

-The contents of the accounting system in the preceding paragraph shall include the following items:
+The contents of the accounting system mentioned in the preceding paragraph shall include the following items:

-5. Names, definitions, and numbering of accounting items.
+5. Names, definitions, and codes of accounting subjects (items).

 9. Others.

-The contents of the accounting system in the preceding paragraph shall include the following items:
+The contents of the accounting system mentioned in the preceding paragraph shall include the following items:

-5. Names, definitions, and numbering of accounting items.
+5. Names, definitions, and codes of accounting subjects (items).

 9. Others.